 - Churn concentration: "80% of infrastructure changes are in 3 files, making reviews efficient and predictable."

-Communicating Platform Team Impact to Leadership
+How Do You Communicate Platform Team Impact to Leadership?

 Platform teams create leverage, not features.
 Your metrics report needs to emphasize enablement over activity.